A South Asian woman stands on train tracks, smiling at the camera, with a backdrop of forests and mountains.

 Listen.
 Learn.
 Create.

-Sunanda is an illustrator, writer, and overall curious human.
+Sunanda is an illustrator, writer, small business owner, and overall curious human.

 About